CONSUMER GUIDANCE FOR BUSINESS ENERGY SUPPLY

 - Once you have notified your supplier you would like to negotiate a new deal your supplier will then offer you new contracts, one of these contract must be valid for the duration of the 30 day period

-- If you do not tell your supplier you want to renegotiate your contract or change supplier within this 30 day period your exisiting contract terms can only be rolled over for a further 12 months
+- If you do not tell your supplier you want to renegotiate your contract or change supplier within this 30 day period your existing contract terms can only be rolled over for a further 12 months

 Even if you are called by a broker they must still adhere to the suppliers responsibilities for micro-business as above